firebase/genkit/docs/flows.md

 npx genkit flow:run jokeFlow '"banana"' -s
 ```

-here's a simple example of flow that can stream values:
+Here's a simple example of a flow that can stream values:

 ```javascript
 export const streamer = flow(